Non-Commutative Gebauer-Moeller Criteria: Non-Commutative Gebauer-M oller Criteria

-\begin{remark} Our experiments in the final section show that, after applying the previous two criteria, the Non-Commutative Tail Reduction is unlikely to apply in the Buchberger Procedure.
-This may be due to the fact that frequently the Non-Commutative Multiply Criterion and the Non-Commutative Leading Word Criterion have already detected all unnecessary obstructions in the set $\bigcup_{1\leq i\leq s}{\rm NTObs}(i,s)$ of newly constructed obstructions. \end{remark}
+\begin{remark} Our experiments show that, after applying the previous two criteria, the Non-Commutative Tail Reduction is unlikely to happen in the Buchberger Procedure.
+This may be due to the fact that, frequently, the obstruction ${\rm o}_{i,j}(w_{i},w'_{i};v_{j},v'_{j})$ in the equation of Lemma~\ref{LemTR} or Proposition~\ref{ncTR} had been removed by the Non-Commutative Multiply Criterion and the Non-Commutative Leading Word Criterion before the Non-Commutative Tail Reduction is applied.
+Consider Example \ref{ExTR} again.
+It is easy to check that the obstruction ${\rm o}_{1,2}(xy,1;1,1)$ can be detected as an unnecessary obstruction by the Non-Commutative Leading Word Criterion with the help of ${\rm o}_{1,2}(1,xy;1,1)$. \end{remark}

 So far we have detected unnecessary obstructions in the set $\bigcup_{1\leq i\leq s}{\rm O}(i,s)$ of newly constructed obstructions.
 Intuitively, we are also able to detect unnecessary obstructions in the set $\bigcup_{1\leq i\leq j\leq s-1}{\rm Obs}(i,j)$ of previously constructed obstructions.
 Thus, in the last step, we detect unnecessary obstructions in this set by using the new generator $g_{s}$.